A diet high in fruits and vegetables may reduce your heart and kidney disease risk, study says - KESQ

 Animal products — notably meat — tend to produce acid, while fruits and vegetables are base-producing when consumed, Wesson said.

-To explore how plants could help, researchers conducted a randomized control trial of 153 people with hypertension and a high risk of worsening chronic kidney disease.
+To explore how plants could help, researchers conducted a randomized control trial of 153 people with hypertension and a high risk of worsening chronic kidney disease, according to the study published Tuesday in the American Journal of Medicine.

 The participants were divided into three groups: one that added 2 to 4 cups of fruits and vegetables to their diet, one that added two daily doses (of four or five 650-milligram tablets) of baking soda, and one that continued with standard medical care.
 Baking soda reduces acid, the study said.